How to Count the Days:

 All days are counted, including weekends and holidays.
 If a class begins on a Monday, then Monday is day #1, Tuesday is day #2, Wednesday is day #3, and so on.

 Institutional charges and institutional financial aid are prorated based on the start date and end dates for the entire session of the academic period as per the academic calendar.
 For modular programs, each sub-session is calculated separately and the start and end dates for each sub-session is utilized.
 The dates used are the session dates and NOT individual course start and end dates.
 The dates are calendar based and include weekdays, weekends, and holidays.

 1 Room & Board is contracted on a yearly basis.
 The proration will follow the Traditional Undergraduate Schedule session dates.
 Students who are administratively or involuntarily withdrawn from the college will be pro-rated for room and board based on the check-out date for the room (a 24 hour grace period is provided).
 Intersession, Summer, and breaks between the sessions are not part of the withdrawal policy and are subject to pricing as per the housing agreement contract for these periods.

-2 Fees: Only the Comprehensive Fee is prorated.
+2 Fees: The Comprehensive Fee on the Traditional calendar is pro-rated after the add/drop period only for full-time undergraduate students.
 AIC Student Health Insurance Plan fee is contracted on an annual basis.
 Please refer to the health insurance contract for questions in regards to eligibility and fee proration.

 4 Athletic Scholarships will be pro-rated according to the regulations in the Student-Athlete Handbook.